HolsteinZahler/matplotlib-challenge/README.md

 | x402     | Stelasyn |
 | a492     | Stelasyn |

-An analysis is done on the four treatments, namely, Capomulin, Infubinol, Ketapril, and Placebo.
-The notebook creates and saves the following plots as png files in the Images subfolder, which may be also be viewed below.
+An analysis is done on four treatments, namely, Capomulin, Infubinol, Ketapril, and Placebo.
+The notebook creates and saves the following plots as png files in the `Images` subfolder, which may be also be viewed below.

-* A scatter plot showing tumor volume changes over time for each treatment.
+* A scatter plot showing tumor volume changes over time for each treatment (`treatment.png`).
-* A scatter plot showing the number of metastic sites over time for each treatment.
+* A scatter plot showing the number of metastic sites over time for each treatment (`spread.png`).
-* A scatter plot that shows the number of mice still alive through the course of treatment (Survival Rate) and a Kaplan-Meier
+* A scatter plot that shows the number of mice still alive through the course of treatment (Survival Rate) and a Kaplan–Meier estimator (`survival.png`,`survival-Kaplan-Meier.png`).
-* A bar graph that compares the total % tumor volume change for each treatment across the full 45 days.
+* A bar graph that compares the total % tumor volume change for each treatment across the full 45 days (`change.png`).

 ## Observations